 Java runs on a variety of platforms, such as Windows, Mac OS and various versions of UNIX/Linux like HP-Unix, Sun Solaris, Redhat Linux, Ubuntu, CentOS, etc.

-It’s compiler generates an architecture-neutral object file format, which makes the compiled code to be executable on many processors, with the presence of Java runtime system.
+The Java compiler generates an architecture-neutral object file format, which makes the compiled code to be executable on many processors, with the presence of Java runtime system.

-Java uses Just-In-Time compiler to enable high performance.
-Just-In-Time compiler is a program that turns Java bytecode, which is a program that contains instructions that must be interpreted into instructions that can be sent directly to the processor.
+Java uses Just-In-Time(JIT) compiler to enable high performance.
+Just-In-Time(JIT) compiler is a program that turns Java bytecode, which is a program containing instructions that can be sent directly to the processor.

 Some Java keywords are import, super, finally, etc.

 Object is a runtime entity whose state is stored in fields and behavior is shown via methods.
 Methods operate on an object's internal state and serve as the primary mechanism for object-to-object communication.

 A class is a blue print from which individual objects are created.
 A class can contain fields and methods to describe the behavior of an object.

 A class consists of a Local variables, instance variables and class variables.